-The twite is one of the rare birds that are known to nest on various areas of the estate.
-The breeding population has been in decline over the past 20 years.
-As a result of this, it is now a Red List species.
+The twite (Carduelis flavirostris) is one of the rare birds that is known to nest on various areas of the estate.
+Twite populations have been in decline over the past 20 years, and numbers have now dropped by 90% since the late 1990's.

 The red grouse, which is only found in Britain, is one of the few birds to remain on the moor throughout the year.

 The grouse will only live on heather moorland, and it nests within the heather.
 It needs young plants to provide food, and older heather plants for shelter and nesting.

 The grouse is distinctive when it is disturbed and flies out of the heather fast, calling and beating its wings.

 The curlew is perhaps one of the most distinctive moorland birds.
 It has a long curved beak and a recognisable call.
 It is a fairly large wading bird.

 In the winter it migrates to the coast, returning to the moors to breed.

 The curlew is another species that has been in decline over the past years.
 Changes in land use have led to fewer suitable areas for the curlew to breed.

 The skylark may be best known for its song in flight, and less easy to spot while on the ground.